chrismo/talks/productivity/productivity.md

 ???

-Then finally, since this talk will largely be on a process and tactical level, I have to give a shout out to the classic Pragmatic Programmer book since a lot of the stuff in my talk is either ripped off or inspired by this book.
+Then finally, since this talk will largely be on a process and tactical level, I have to give a shout out to the classic Pragmatic Programmer book since a lot of the stuff in my talk is either ripped off from or inspired by this book.

 ---